 The chatter never ends.

 So you drown out all the noise and just try to focus on what matters.
-We feel you - why stress about one issue if you will have to constantly worry about everything else?
+We feel you - why panic about one issue if you will have to constantly worry about everything else?

 It affects your health

 We’ve told you how to fight sickness and stay healthy with indoor air quality; and, we’ve shown you how to Stop the Sneezes and help relieve the symptoms of allergies and asthma with recommendations to improve indoor air quality; we’ve even provided information about the APCO Whole-House Air Purifier to help keep your indoor air quality at its best.
 So now, we’ll be frank: poor indoor air quality is going to result in poor health .
 We spend around 90% of our life in home and buildings and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, hanging around our homes, it’s crucial to have an air purification system that can filter our air and help destroy the germs that cause diseases.

 Not only could bad air quality affect your lungs, it can also affect the performance of your home.
 Indoor air with increased levels of contaminants lurking around is more taxing on your home’s heating and AC system.
 Impurities clog the elements of the blower system and the home’s air filters faster, causing your heating and cooling system to work a lot more to keep your home comfortable.
 Your ducts can also become filthy more rapidly, giving you inefficient airflow.